 Short Bio

 Diego Ramírez is an artist with dreams, a writer with hopes and a facilitator with beliefs.
 He has shown locally at ACMI in partnership with ACCA, NGV, Gertrude Glasshouse, Westspace, Sydney Contemporary, Blakdot and internationally at Deslave (Mexico), Human Resources (US), Torrance Art Museum (US), Art Central (HK), and Careof (IT).
 Ramírez has written locally for Art Gallery of Western Australia, Art and Australia, Disclaimer, MEMO, un Projects and internationally with NECSUS (NL) and BLUE journal (US x FR).
-As a facilitator, he is the former Director of Seventh Gallery and sits in panels for Creative Victoria, City of Melbourne, and is a peer assessor for Australia Council.
+As a facilitator, he is the former Director of Seventh Gallery, delivers workshops and mentorships.
+Ramírez sits in panels regularly, such as Creative Victoria, City of Melbourne, and Creative Australia.
 He is represented by MARS Gallery.

 The Artist

 He also makes objects and pictures, including the life size vampire coffin for the group show Those Monuments Don’t Know Us in 2019.
 His pictorial work often takes over murals and facades, such as the large scale banner exhibited at Aeon Resurrection curated by Jake Treacy in 2022, which tackles Columbus’ manipulation of a solar eclipse.
-This is an ongoing project he explored earlier as a mural in Necronomicon Uploaded at Desvale, in their address Av.
-H Cristobal Colon, Tijuana, Mexico.
+In 2024, he reframed this banner as Performance Appraisal 1, where he asked Westspace to labour on top of the banner, destroying its surface with office movements.

 The Writer